-Calusa waterkeeper and Rangers are collecting basic water quality data from the tidal Caloosahatchee River.
+Calusa Waterkeeper and Rangers are collecting basic water quality data from the tidal Caloosahatchee River.
 The data being collected include salinity, temperature and dissolved oxygen.
-Attached is the Watkins monitoring data for Hendry Creek and Estero Bay.
+Ranger & Director Ruth Watkins is monitoring Hendry Creek and Estero Bay.
 Ranger Terry focuses on the estuary.

 [Water Quality Data]

 Courtney Kern received a $1500 scholarship at the 20th Annual Environmental Breakfast hosted by Audubon.
 Courtney is an FGCU Environmental Studies senior & Student Naturalist with plans for grad school and a teaching career, perhaps as a professor.